-I could not, would not, go back in time with my head shaved.
-But the fashion consultant ignored my protests, put the razor to my head, and swept off my hair.
-That should have been a warning, but all day long I’d ignored the signs.
-To begin with, I couldn’t get any of my so-called friends from Tempus University to come pick me up.
+I didn’t want to go back in time with my head shaved, but the fashion consultant ignored my protests.
+She put the razor to my head and swept off my hair.
+That should have been a warning, but I’d ignored the signs.

+I couldn’t get any of my so-called friends from Tempus University to pick me up.
 They’d stopped speaking to me when I’d been chosen for the prize.
-The only flat I could afford after giving my money to a charity foundation was in a crappy section just outside town and there was no zip-tram nearby.
-When I called a taxi, he’d refused to drive up to my door and I had to walk through the garbage strewn streets to the main station.
+The only flat I could afford, after giving my money to a charity foundation, was in a crappy section outside town and there was no zip-tram nearby.
+None of the hover-taxis I called were free, so I had to walk to the station.

-Above all, a time-traveling journalist must be in control of his or her emotions.
+I leaned back in the freezing chair and pretended to yawn.
+Above all, a time-travelling journalist must be in control of his or her emotions.
 Emotions clouded judgment.
 Emotions were marks against you at Tempus University.
 Sentiments were stomped out and clinical thinking was put in their place.
 I was trained to observe and to ask pertinent questions, all the while remaining detached.
 The Time-Travel Institute was not about to spend millions of dollars to send people back in time to have them fall apart and blither.

 Lightning crashed and thunder shook the building.
 On the glass dome above my head, rain poured like a waterfall, the sound deafening.
 More lighting jagged across the sky, and the white-coated scientist standing next to me glanced upwards.
 “Right on time.”
 He checked his watch and then motioned curtly to a nurse standing nearby.
 “Four minutes.”